Control Statements

 {% endfor %}

-is predefined inside the loop and has the following properties available:
+A loop object variable is predefined inside the loop body with the following available properties:

 {% include "included.html" %}